railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 Tax Cases are also known in Open ERP as Tax Codes.
 They're used for tax reporting, and can be set up in a hierarchical structure to form trees in the same way as a Chart of Accounts.

-To create a new Tax Case, use the menu  *Financial Management > Configuration > Taxes > Tax Codes* .
+To create a new Tax Case, use the menu :menuselection:`Financial Management --> Configuration --> Taxes --> Tax Codes`.
 You define the following fields:

 *  *Tax Case Name* : a unique name required to identify the Case,